open-ephys/bonsai-onix1-docs/articles/hardware/hs64/gui.md

 Whichever method is used to open the interface, the descriptions below will be the same for both.
-However, if method 2 is used, the other devices are not available from the same window; the `OpticalStimulator` window must be closed so that another device (or the headstage) can be opened.
+However, if method 2 is used, the other devices are not available from the same window; the `OpticalStimulator` window must be closed so that another device (or the headstage) GUI can be opened.
 If any changes are made while the device-specific window is opened that you want to save, be sure to [save the settings](#saving-settings).